yonatanp/quicklib/README.md

 ### Versioning

 The build process automatically sets your library version based on the git log and tags.
-This version information is applied to the built library and can later be programatically queried by library package users.
+This version information is applied to the built library and can later be programmatically queried by library package users.

 #### version value inference